Investment strategies Investing in private markets

 Each private marketing investment strategy provides a different type of risk exposure and return experience.
 Some of the most common include:

-• Venture capital: Include seed, early stage and late-stage investments, are usually made as equity or equity-like investments and have the most risk/return profile of the private equity asset class.
+• Venture capital: Include seed, early stage and late-stage investments, are usually made as equity or equity-like investments and have the highest risk/return profile of the private equity asset class.

 • Growth capital: Include revenue-generating, high-growth companies which can provide a more stable risk/return profile.